 “The religion in the sight of God is Islam.”
 (Al-e Imran 3:19)

-“Say (to them): ‘We have trusted in God.
-We have trusted in what has been sent down to us and what was sent down to Abraham, Ishmael, Isaac, Jacob and his descendants.
+“(O Muhammad!)
+Say: ‘We have trusted in God.
+We have trusted in what has been sent down to us and what was sent down to Abraham, Ishmael, Isaac, Jacob, and his descendants.
 We have believed in what was granted to Moses and Jesus, and whatever was granted to prophets by their Master.
 We make no distinction between any of them.
 We have submitted ourselves to God.
 (Nahnu lahu Muslimun)’” (al-Baqarah 2:136)

 THE QUR’AN ATTESTS CONFIRMATION TO PREVIOUS DIVINE BOOKS: